This Is Our School

 In our lower secondary school, we have grades 7-9 with approximately 400 students.
 These students are between ages 13-16.
 We offer education both in Finnish and English.
 Our school gives basic education to all students that live in Maunula region, but students that live outside Maunula, can apply to our school as well.

-In addition to the basic education that is given according to the National Core Curriculum, students can apply to study in our mathematics, sports, or international classes.
-Mathematic and sports classes are taught in Finnish, international classes are taught mainly in English.
+In addition to the basic education that is given according to the National Core Curriculum, students can apply to study in our mathematics, sports, or English-speaking classes.
+Mathematic and sports classes are taught in Finnish, English-speaking classes are taught mainly in English.
 Students that study in the mathematics or sports classes will have additional lessons in these subjects throughout secondary school.
-Students that study in the international classes will have a strong emphasis on English and Finnish language skills throughout their studies.
+Students that study in the English-speaking classes will have a strong emphasis on English and Finnish language skills throughout their studies.
 However, even though their education will mostly be in English, their curriculum will still follow the Finnish Core Curriculum.

-If students wish to study in our mathematics, sports, or international classes, they need to apply to these classes separately.
+If students wish to study in our mathematics, sports, or English-speaking classes, they need to apply to these classes separately.
 Additionally, all students applying to these classes will take part in entrance exams that are held in February.

 Information about Finnish Basic Education